You're using an outdated browser. This website will not display correctly and some features will not work.

 Prohibitions re locate requests

-(2) An excavator shall not submit an emergency locate request if the excavator knows or ought to know that the request does not satisfy the description set out in paragraph 2 of subsection 6 (2).
+(2) An excavator shall not submit an emergency request if the excavator knows or ought to know that the request does not satisfy the description set out in the definition of “emergency request” in section 1.
 2022, c.
 9, Sched.
 2, s.
-6 (1).
+6 (1); 2024, c.
+1, s.
+11 (2).

 Section Amendments with date in force (d/m/y)